tidev/titanium-sdk/README.md

 * `android/gradle/wrapper/gradle-wrapper.properties`
 * `android/templates/build/root.build.gradle`.

-You can run `./android/gradlew wrapper --gradle-version 7.4.2 --distribution-type all` to update the gradle tool.
+You can run `./android/gradlew wrapper --gradle-version 8.5 --distribution-type all` to update the gradle tool.
 It will download the version, change the `gradle-wrapper.properties` link, update the gradlew file and the gradle-wrapper.jar.

 To update the plugin to a newer version (check https://mvnrepository.com/artifact/com.android.tools.build/gradle?repo=google) you have to change the `build.gradle` and `root.build.gradle` from the links above.

 When you change the gradle plugin make sure to look at the `Compatibility` section at https://developer.android.com/studio/releases/gradle-plugin#compatibility-7-1-0 and adjust the `android build tools` section in `android/package.json`.
+It will also tell you the minimum required version.
+E.g. `com.android.tools.build:gradle:8.5.x` (plugin) /android/gradle/wrapper/gradle-wrapper.properties to be 8.7 (tool).
 If needed make sure the other libraries e.g. the kotlin version in `build.gradle` are working with the current setup.

 After you've made the changes and compiled the SDK make sure to run the test suite, build the kitchensink and hyperloop example app.
 Create a and build a module (java and kotlin) and run those in a test app too.